-Read the following quidelines before you begin to install the memory:
+Read the following guidelines before you begin to install the memory:

 - Make sure that the motherboard supports the memory.
-It is recommended that memory of the same capacity, brand, speed, and chips be used. - (Go to GIGABYTE's website for the latest memory support list.) - · Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - Memory modules have a foolproof design.
+It is recommended that memory of the same capacity, brand, speed, and chips be used. - (Go to GIGABYTE's website for the latest memory support list.) - Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - Memory modules have a foolproof design.
 A memory module can be installed in only one direction.
-If you are unable to insert the memory, switch the direction. - Mixed mode, populating DDR2 and DDR3 memory modules simultaneously is not supported.
+If you are unable to insert the memory, switch the direction.